Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 ![RMP](../../img/pilot_right_main_panel_overview.jpg)

 The right main panel offers a good overview of all needed engine data as well as of your defensive Radar warning receiver (RWR).
-There is also the fuel gauge and the fire warning lights located on it.
+There is also the fuel gauge (1) and the fire warning lights (4) located on it.
+Also found on the right main panel are the master caution light (3), the fire test switch (2), the fuel flow gauges (5), the engine rpm gauges (6), the exhaust gas temperature gauges (7) and the nozzle position indicators (8).

 ## RWR Azimuth Indicator